Subacute combined degeneration

 Subacute combined degeneration of the spinal cord; SCD

 Doctors do not know exactly how a lack of vitamin B12 damages the nerves.
-It is possible the lack of this vitamin causes abnormal fatty acids to form around cells and nerves.
+It is possible that the lack of this vitamin causes abnormal fatty acids to form around cells and nerves.

 These symptoms slowly get worse and are usually felt on both sides of the body.